yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/3_Deploy_MDE_Onboarding_Package.md

 # 3: Deploy MDE onboarding Package

 ## What's covered in this section
-To complete the onboarding process, the MDE onboarding package must be assigned to each macOS device.
+The MDE onboarding package must be assigned to each macOS device.
 If this step is missed, the device will likely display a "license is not assigned" error message, and MDE will not function properly on macOS.
 Following will be covered in this section.
 - Download the Microsoft Defender for Endpoint onboarding package from Defender portal
 - Create and deploy the Microsoft Defender for Endpoint onboarding package for MacOS in Intune portal.